olvior/bloodthief_autosplitter/README.md

 However, the autosplitter will not work if you have a screen resolution other than 1080p

 **If your screen is not 1920x1080, you will have to take your own screenshots**

+## Take your own screenshots:
+To do this:
+- run `configure.py`
+- with the text area, take screenshots of the:
+    - checkpoint text
+    - found secret text
+    - and the text that comes up after you get the first key in the tutorial level
+- with the timer area, take a screenshot of the:
+    - timer when it says 00:00, within the first second

+Then replace the old images in `images/` with the ones you took

+## Configuration

 Edit the `config.json` file or use `configure.py` to change settings
 - 'width' and 'height' are simply your screen's width and height